 tips for coping with OCD

-Some people find that they’re able to significantly improve their OCD symptoms by making lifestyle changes and practising self-help methods like mindfulness.
+Some people find that they’re able to improve their OCD symptoms by making lifestyle changes and practising self-help methods like mindfulness.

 1. Stay active